-Fig. 8: Classifying a single element without branches.
+Fig. 6: Classifying a single element without branches.
 The loop at line 3 can be unrolled, because $\log_2 k$ is at most 8.
 The conditional in line 4 can be compiled into predicated instructions, such as CMOV, or, more commonly, into a CMP/SETcc sequence, rending the code effectively branch-free.
-Interleaving the classification of multiple elements (not shown here) allows the use of SIMD instructions, further improving performance.